-2.5 Potential of dual career in high-level disabled athletes.
+2.5.
+Potential of dual career in high-level disabled athletes to act.

-Scientific research has not yet focused on promoting Dual Career for athletes with disabilities.
-Publications or studies on this subject are practically non-existent, which makes it an unexplored field, but one on which there is an urgency to act.
 In high-level disabled sport it is necessary to develop sports skills that are on a par with those of their non-disabled counterparts.
 This means investing many hours of hard work and training to achieve the performance required to compete at the highest level.
 This results in these athletes having greater needs arising from their abilities and therefore showing a greater risk of social exclusion as they are unable to reconcile their demanding sporting life with academic training in order to ensure a secure future.